Benjamin Till: Radio

-Till worked with long-term friend Sir Arnold Wesker again in 2007, when he was asked to write the featured song (to Wesker's lyrics) and incidental music for Wesker's radio play, The Rocking Horse, commissioned by the BBC World Service to celebrate theirs and Wesker's 75th birthday.
+Till worked with his friend Arnold Wesker again in 2007, when he was asked to write the featured song (to Wesker's lyrics) and incidental music for Wesker's radio play The Rocking Horse, commissioned by the BBC World Service to celebrate theirs and Wesker's 75th birthday.
 The play was aired in November 2007.

 Personal life

 Benjamin Till is married to actor and knitting guru Nathan Taylor.
-The couple live in London.